China Stock Market Due For Support On Tuesday

-BEIJING (dpa-AFX) - The China stock market has finished lower in four straight sessions, plummeting more than 200 points or 6 percent in that span.
-The Shanghai Composite Index now sits just above the 3,200-point plateau although it's expected to open to the upside on Tuesday.
+BEIJING (dpa-AFX) - The China stock market has moved lower in three straight sessions, slumping almost 70 points or 2.3 percent in that span.
+The Shanghai Composite Index now sits just above the 3,160-point plateau although it's expected to open to the upside on Tuesday.

-The global forecast for the Asian markets is positive, with technology stocks expected to lead the markets higher.
-The European and U.S. markets were mostly higher and the Asian bourses are expected to follow suit.
+The global forecast for the Asian markets is murky, with support from the oil companies likely offset by weakness from the technology shares.
+The European markets were down and the U.S. bourses were mostly higher and the Asian markets figure to split the difference.

-The SCI finished slightly lower on Monday following losses from the properties, gains from the financials and a mixed picture from the resource companies.
+The SCI finished slightly lower on Monday following losses from the financials, gains from the properties and mixed performances from the energy and resource stocks.

-Among the actives, Industrial and Commercial Bank of China gained 0.60 percent, while Bank of China improved 0.75 percent, China Construction Bank was up 0.12 percent, China Merchants Bank climbed 1.01 percent, Agricultural Bank of China collected 0.78 percent, China Life Insurance lost 0.36 percent, Jiangxi Copper rallied 1.22 percent, Aluminum Corp of China (Chalco) tumbled 1.64 percent, Yankuang Energy perked 0.14 percent, PetroChina added 0.68 percent, China Petroleum and Chemical (Sinopec) eased 0.15 percent, Huaneng Power slipped 0.30 percent, China Shenhua Energy shed 0.62 percent, Gemdale sank 0.70 percent, China Vanke fell 0.29 percent and Poly Developments was unchanged.
+Among the actives, Industrial and Commercial Bank of China skidded 1.05 percent, while Bank of China tumbled 1.83 percent, China Construction Bank surrendered 1.89 percent, China Merchants Bank collected 0.23 percent, Agricultural Bank of China retreated 1.37 percent, China Life Insurance shed 0.61 percent, Jiangxi Copper jumped 1.91 percent, Aluminum Corp of China (Chalco) rallied 2.06 percent, PetroChina improved 1.37 percent, China Petroleum and Chemical (Sinopec) declined 1.27 percent, Huaneng Power added 0.64 percent, China Shenhua Energy sank 0.74 percent, Gemdale soared 2.36 percent, Poly Developments spiked 1.89 percent, China Vanke climbed 1.05 percent and Yankuang Energy was unchanged.

-The lead from Wall Street is mostly upbeat as the major averages opened higher on Monday and largely remained that way, although the Dow dipped into the red by the day's end.
+The lead from Wall Street is mixed to higher as the major averages opened on opposite sides of the unchanged line on Monday and finished in the same manner.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved